kennethleungty/Azure-AI-Engineer-Associate-Notes/README.md

 ## Designing and Implementing a Microsoft Azure AI Solution

 **Study Notes for Microsoft Azure AI Engineer Associate Examination (AI-102)**
+- Sharing the notes that I used as part of my revision for the AI-102 exam (passed on [first attempt](https://learn.microsoft.com/api/credentials/share/en-us/KennethLeung-5704/69A89CC4F0578129?sharingId=90CA02B9FB836262))
-Compilations based on self-directed lessons from [Microsoft Learn - Designing and Implementing a Microsoft Azure AI Solution](https://learn.microsoft.com/en-us/training/courses/ai-102t00#course-syllabus)
+- Compilations based on self-directed lessons from [Microsoft Learn - Designing and Implementing a Microsoft Azure AI Solution](https://learn.microsoft.com/en-us/training/courses/ai-102t00#course-syllabus)

 ### Overview
 As a Microsoft Azure AI engineer, you build, manage, and deploy AI solutions that leverage Azure AI.